Fundamental Analysis Guides

 Perhaps the most famous dove was then-Fed Chairman Alan Greenspan, who assumed office from 1987 until 2006 and is credited with keeping the economy on track during some of the toughest economic times in US history.
 However, Greenspan’s dovish approach and vast deregulation ultimately led to the 2008 financial crisis.

-On the flip side, current Fed Chair Jerome Powell is considered hawkish for his risk-averse policymaking approach and emphasis on fiscal responsibility.
-Regardless of where they fall on the spectrum of opinion, these prominent individuals have all played a part in furthering our understanding of how monetary policy affects the American economy.
+On the other hand, current Fed Chair Jerome Powell is considered hawkish for his risk-averse policymaking approach and emphasis on fiscal responsibility.
+Regardless of where they fall on the spectrum of opinion, these prominent individuals have all contributed to furthering our understanding of how monetary policy affects the American economy.

 Summary: Doves vs. hawks